Garfield: System Support for Byzantine Machine Learning: Related Work

-Inspired by approximate consensus, several Byzantine-resilient ML algorithms have been proposed to resist attacks in the synchronous non-convex setting.
-All try to mathematically bound the deviation of the aggregated gradient from the correct ones while assuming a trusted parameter server.
-Krum~\cite{krum} employs a median-like aggregation rule.
+On the theoretical side, several Byzantine-resilient ML algorithms have been proposed; all try to mathematically bound the deviation of the aggregated gradient from the correct ones.
+Krum~\cite{krum} employs a median--like aggregation rule.
 Multi-Krum~\cite{aggregathor} generalizes the idea by averaging more gradients to benefit from additional workers.
-Bulyan~\cite{bulyanPaper} addresses an attack that can fool some Byzantine-resilient algorithms by having them converge to a stable, yet faulty, state. \cite{yin2018byzantine,xie2018generalized} consider different variants of robust mean-based algorithms under different assumptions and scenarios.
+Bulyan~\cite{bulyanPaper} addresses an attack that can trick some Byzantine--resilient algorithms by having them converge to a stable yet faulty state.
+Different variants of robust mean-based algorithms under different assumptions and scenarios were considered in \cite{xie2018generalized,yin2018byzantine}.
 Kardam~\cite{kardam} uses filtering mechanisms to achieve Byzantine resilience in an asynchronous training setup.
-Zeno~\cite{xie2018zeno} and Zeno++~\cite{xie2019zeno++} achieve Byzantine resilience using a performance--based ranking approach for the workers' gradients in synchronous and asynchronous settings respectively.
-Draco~\cite{chen2018draco}, uses a coding scheme to restore correct gradients using redundant computations.
+Zeno~\cite{xie2018zeno} and Zeno++~\cite{xie2019zeno++} achieve Byzantine resilience using a performance--based ranking approach in synchronous and asynchronous settings respectively.
+Draco~\cite{chen2018draco} uses a coding scheme to restore correct gradients using redundant computations.
 Detox~\cite{rajput2019detox} extends this idea by combining coding schemes with robust aggregation to hit the sweet spot in the resilience--optimality spectrum.
-AggregaThor~\cite{aggregathor} resembles \system{} in that it relies on robust aggregation to achieve resilience. \system{} extends these efforts by tolerating Byzantine servers and workers under asynchronous~communication.
-The problem of tolerating benign (e.g.,\ crash) failures of parameter vectors was also addressed in the literature.
-Qiao et al.~\cite{qiao2019fault} leverages the self--correcting behavior of SGD to tolerate such failures.
-Other proposals addressed the problem from a systems perspective by making the parameter server crash-resilient~\cite{li2013parameter,chilimbi2014project} using Paxos~\cite{lamport2001paxos}.
-Others relied on checkpoints or live replication~\cite{abadi2016tensorflow} of the parameter server.
-However, using such tools fail in the Byzantine context~\cite{fischer1985impossibility}.
+ByzSGD~\cite{el2020genuinely} shows how to combine robust GARs to tolerate Byzantine servers too.
+In particular, it replicates the parameter server on multiple machines while letting them communicate to limit the divergence among their model states.
+ByRDiE~\cite{yang2019byrdie} and BRIDGE~\cite{yang2019bridge} combine both robust aggregation with performance--based ranking to achieve Byzantine resilience in the decentralized~settings. \system{} uses robust aggregation and already implements many of the mentioned GARs. \system{} can straightforwardly include the other ones.